sergioaugrod/uai_shot/README.md

 # UaiShot

-Example of a multiplayer game of ships built with Elixir and Phaser.
+A multiplayer game of ships built with Elixir and Phaser.

 ## Prerequisites